espocrm/documentation/docs/development/metadata/scopes.md

 _Default_: false.

 ### activityStatusList

-_Description_: filter by status values, which defines, that event is an activity;
+_Description_: status values that determine that a record should be shown in the Activities panel;

 _Type_: array;

-_Available value_: options of status field
+_Available value_: options of the status field;

 _Default_: `["Planned"]`.

 ### historyStatusList

-_Description_: filter by status values, which defines, that event is in history;
+_Description_: status values that determine that a record should be shown in the History panel;

 _Type_: array;

-_Available value_: options of status field
+_Available value_: options of the status field;

 _Default_: `["Held", "Not Held"]`.

+### languageIsGlobal

+_Description_: languge labels will be available for all users (not restricted by ACL);

+_Type_: boolean;

+_Default_: false.